Highlights from the Ratings and Financial Report for FinVolution Group (FINV)

-FinVolution Group (NYSE:FINV) went down by -5.41% from its latest closing price compared to the recent 1-year high of $10.61.
+FinVolution Group (NYSE:FINV) went up by 1.45% from its latest closing price compared to the recent 1-year high of $10.61.
+The company’s stock price has collected 6.31% of gains in the last five trading sessions.
 Press Release reported on 05/25/21 that FinVolution Group Reports First Quarter 2021 Unaudited Financial Results

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.